 For those that like to use indicators, perhaps the fact that private depositors in Spain’s banks withdrew more money in August than at any time since the country joined the Euro (clue, this has also been happening in Greece).

 The reality for Spain, should it fracture internally, is the broader problem of its membership of the Euro.
 Its banks need substantial help at a regional level.
 Requiring help from the national government.
 Which in turn, is needing help from its European cousins.

 So where is the trade here?

-Assuming you aren’t looking to buy into some very cheap Spanish real estate, then where can you be capitalising on the scenario outlined above?
+Assuming you aren’t looking to buy into some very cheap Spanish real estate.
+Then where can you be capitalizing on the scenario outlined above?
 Most likely, we would say, in the Spanish government bonds.
-As risk increases, bond yields rise – in other words, investors seek a greater level of return to compensate for the higher risk.
-As bond yields rise, then bond prices fall (there is an inverse relationship) – therefore a short position in these bonds may be what you are after.
-With the risk of collapse/default a more likely and higher probability than an economic miracle, the upside in the trade is meaty, the downside – really limited – especially through the use of a stop.
+As risk increases, bond yields rise.
+In other words, investors seek a greater level of return to compensate for the higher risk.
+As bond yields rise, then bond prices fall (there is an inverse relationship).
+Therefore a short position in these bonds may be what you are after.
+With the risk of collapse/default a more likely.
+And higher probability than an economic miracle.
+The upside in the trade is meaty, the downside – really limited – especially through the use of a stop.
 Hasta Mañana!